Distribution-Informed Adaptation for kNN Graph Construction: Preliminaries

 \subsection{Research Objective}

-Given a d-dimensional vector $X \in \mathbb{R}^{n\times d}$, our objective is to construct an adaptive kNNG, $G=(V,E)$, called the Preferential Attached k-Nearest Neighbors Graph (paNNG), aiming to significantly improve performance on borderline samples and thus enhance overall robustness.
+Given a d-dimensional vector $X \in \mathbb{R}^{n\times d}$, our objective is to construct an adaptive kNNG, $G=(V,E)$, called the \textbf{D}istribution-Informed \textbf{a}daptive k\textbf{NN G}raph (DaNNG), aiming to effectively improve performance on borderline samples and thus enhance overall robustness.